 The 14-acre Star Wars: Galaxy’s Edge at Walt Disney World and Disneyland is the largest single-themed land in Disney Parks’ history.
-Star Wars: Galaxy’s Edge opened first back in May at Disneyland, with an identical land welcoming travelers to a galaxy (not so) far, far away, at Walt Disney World in August.
+Star Wars: Galaxy’s Edge opened first at Disneyland in May 2019, with an identical land welcoming travelers to a galaxy (not so) far, far away, at Walt Disney World soon after.

 Rise of the Resistance